newmana/Despot/Readme.md

 ## Usage

+### Execution in Shell/Bash

 We run the `main.py` to execute the configures in `/configs` using python:

 ```shell
 python main.py
 ```

 The required softwares will be installed automatically.
 Users also can install them manually using the URLs in `source.md `.
-The smdFiles generated are stored in `h5ads`.
+The smdFiles generated are stored in `h5smds`.

 **Config Settings**